philzook58/philzook58.github.io/_posts/2024-12-23-overload_bool.md

     8

-You can instead use very similar looking code to code gen using strings to represent code. f-strings make for some nice quotation mechanism.
+You can instead use very similar looking code to codegen code-strings.
+The python [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#f-strings) feature (which are being continually improved.
+I'm hopeful for [tagged strings](https://peps.python.org/pep-0750/)) make for some nice quotation mechanism.
 What is very cute is that the following looks just like the above.
 We interpret the parameter `n` as being known as "compile time"/static and the parameter `x` as being known as "run time"/dynamic.

 ```python
 def Code(t):return str